August 11, 2010

 A collection that I recommend to all Sulcorebutia enthusiasts.

 If you want to know a little bit more about Marja and her wonderful collection, I invite you to watch a short video.
 This is a documentary made by Mr. Fokko van der Straaten for the Dordrecht local television entitled « Visiting Marja van der Pieterman ».
 It is Dutch spoken (you can hear Marja speaking).
-If you speak Dutch like me, you can still watch the film and enjoy the images.
+If you speak Dutch as well as I do (humm…), you can still watch the film and enjoy the images.